MrlWallis/sentiment_analysis/README.md

 ### Appendix
 Supporting images and additional documentation are included in the **APPENDICES - HONDA COMPLAINTS.doc** file to provide further insights into the analysis methods and results.

+Feel free to reach out if you have any questions/suggestions or ideas for a project.
+Thanks for reading!